-As it is cold and wet, I’d stay away from full leather boots (takes ages to dry) and rather stick to a synthetic material (Gore-Tex).
+As it is cold and wet, I’d stay away from full leather boots (takes ages to dry) and rather stick to a leather/synthetic mix (Gore-Tex).
 You will obviously want something super waterproof.
 Also, not all treks are that demanding, so you will want something versatile.

 Putting all things together, I’d say that currently the Lowa Renegade GTX Mid Hiking Boots are the best choice and offer the best bang for your buck.
 They have a very comfortable collar and are super light weighted.
 They also offer a lovely traction on most terrains and Lowa really has the best water resistance design.
 The flooding height is a bit low, so you don’t want to wade through deep mountain streams, but otherwise, they are probably the best boots for Iceland.
 That being said, I am a huge Lowa fan and my family has been buying the brand since 30 years (ugh! these numbers makes me realize how old i am, lol).PRO: Comfortable, lightweight, great support, super waterproof and versatile

 The best for women: Lowa Women’s Renegade GTX Mid Hiking Boot

 If you plan to do some advanced trekking in Iceland, you will want hiking boots with great durability, very strong lateral stability, a refined lacing system fit for alpine environments.
 This means a rather stiff and stable boot and here the Salewa Men’s Mountain Trainer Mid GTX truly shines.